- Services & Support

-To lubricate the seals, immerse the hydraulic portion of the cartridge (A) in oil (B).
-This will allow the cartridge and seals to easily slide into the cavity.
+To lubricate the seals (A), lightly apply a small amount of oil on them.
+This thin coat of oil will allow the cartridge and seals to slide more easily into the cavity.

 If the seals are too dry, the back-up rings could spin out of the cage groove (C) and damage the O-rings.
 The diagram shows the location of the O-ring groove and where the back-up ring could extrude.

 It is important to install the cartridge (valve) into the cavity correctly.
 Insert the cartridge into the cavity and tighten by hand in a clockwise manner.

 You should be able to screw it in with little resistance up to the O-ring (D) and below the hex portion of the valve stem (E).

 Continue to screw in the cartridge with a torque wrench and tighten to the specified torque.

 See the Cartridge Installation Torque Table below. if your valve is not listed, refer to the dimensional drawing on the Catalog page for the specific valve model.